nikramakrishnan/freetype-site/docs/ft2-basic_types.md

 </div>

-This is equivalent to the ANSI&nbsp;C &lsquo;ptrdiff_t&rsquo; type, i.e., the largest _signed_ integer type used to express the distance between two pointers.
+This is equivalent to the ANSI&nbsp;C `ptrdiff_t` type, i.e., the largest _signed_ integer type used to express the distance between two pointers.

 <hr>